 December 21, 2023 (For immediate release)

-Sweef Capital has announced an investment by its Southeast Asia Women’s Economic Empowerment Fund (SWEEF) in Vilo, Indonesia’s leading artisan ice cream brand.
+Sweef Capital has announced an investment by its Asia-Pacific Women’s Economic Empowerment Fund (SWEEF) in Vilo, Indonesia’s leading artisan ice cream brand.

 Vilo was established in 2017 by co-founders Ms Jennike Veronika, Mr Vincent Kusuma and their two friends to address an identified gap in the market while creating new employment and business opportunities for local women.
 They were curious why Indonesian ice cream options were too sweet, too expensive, and mostly imported, which led them to develop and launch an ice cream product that was price-competitive and better suited to local tastes.